A Permutation-based Model for Crowd Labeling: Optimal Estimation and Robustness: Introduction

+From a high-level perspective, the contributions of this paper can be summarized as follows: \begin{itemize}[leftmargin=*] \itemsep{.1em} \item We introduce a new ``permutation-based'' model for crowd-labeled data, which is considerably richer than the popular Dawid-Skene class of models. \item In order to incorporate the richness in the model, we introduce a new \mbox{difficulty-weighted} loss that extends the popular Hamming loss. {We prove non-asymptotic upper and lower bounds on the global minimax error under the difficulty-weighted loss, sharp up to logarithmic factors, for estimation under the permutation-based model.
+These bounds match those under the Dawid-Skene model up to logarithmic factors.}

+\item \rev{We propose a computationally-efficient estimator, termed the WAN estimator, for the setting where an approximate ordering of the workers in terms of their abilities is known.
+We show that under the permutation-based model, this estimator has strong guarantees for the 0-1 loss and also achieves the global minimax limits (up to logarithmic factors) for the difficulty-reweighted loss.} \item \rev{We provide a computationally-efficient estimator, termed the \obiwan estimator, when no prior information about the workers is known.
+This estimator achieves strong guarantees for the 0-1 loss under the Dawid-Skene model and an intermediate model, and simultaneously also has guarantees over the much richer permutation-based model thereby establishing its robustness to model specification.}

+\item We conduct synthetic simulations as well as real-world experiments using data from the Amazon Mechanical Turk crowdsourcing platform.
+These experiments reveal a strong performance of the \obiwan estimator in practice. \end{itemize}

 The remainder of this paper is organized as follows.
-In Section~\ref{SecModel}, we provide some background, setup the problems we address in this paper and provide an overview of related literature.
+In Section~\ref{SecModel}, we provide some background, setup the problems we address in this paper, and provide an overview of related literature.
 Section~\ref{SecMainResults} is devoted to our main results.
-We present numerical simulations in Section~\ref{SecSimulations}.
-We present all proofs in Section~\ref{SecProofs} and defer more technical aspects to the Appendix.
+We present numerical simulations and real-world experiments in Section~\ref{SecExperiments}.
+We present proofs of the claimed theoretical results in Section~\ref{SecProofs}.
 We conclude the paper with a discussion of future research directions in Section~\ref{SecConclusions}.